 The last thing I want to briefly touch upon is something that came up several times throughout this post.
 Namely, how many trials does it take for the law of large numbers to start “working”?

 Another important factor is variance.
-Generally, the higher number of possible outcomes a random process has and the more the outcomes are different from each other, the “slower” it will take for the frequencies to converge to their probabilities.
+Generally, the higher number of possible outcomes a random process has and the closer the outcomes are to being equiprobable, the longer it will take for the relative frequencies to converge to their respective probabilities.
 You already saw this with the die rolling example.
 After 1000 rolls, convergence was worse compared to the earlier coin examples (again after 1000 flips).

 There are mathematical papers that go deeper into this topic and give formal estimates for the rate of convergence under different conditions.
 But I think by now you should have a good initial intuition about it.
 The best way to get a better feel is to play around with other simulations.
 Maybe more complicated than flipping coins and rolling dice.
 Try to see the kinds of factors that determine the rate of convergence for yourself.

 In this post, I introduced the law of large numbers with a few examples and a formal definition.
 I also showed a less formal proof.
-Here’s a few take-homes.
+Here’s a few take-home points.

 The law of large numbers is a mathematical theorem but it’s probably not an incident that it actually has the word ‘law’ in it.
 I like to think about it in similar terms as some natural physical laws, such as gravitation.
 The probability of an outcome is like a large body that “pulls” the empirical frequency towards itself!
 The exact trajectory might be different every time, but sooner or later it will reach it.
 Just like a paper plane thrown from the top of a building will eventually reach the ground.